daattali/ddpcr/README.md

     #>       Status : Analysis completed

-We now get a message that says the analysis is complete (earlier it said what steps are remaining).
+We now get a message that says the analysis is complete (earlier it said which steps were remaining).
 We can also look at the droplets data

-    plate %>% plate_data
+    plate %>% plate_data()

     #> Source: local data frame [60,898 x 4]
     #>